Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Introduction of a fixed body in the NWT

 After having validated the method with nonlinear waves in the previous section, and particularly the immersed free-surface strategy, the next objective is to include a body in the fluid domain, either fully submerged or floating.
 Obviously, a desirable solution would retain cells of square shape and constant geometry as much as possible, even in the case of a moving body (not treated here however).

 Once again, different strategies are possible. \citet{HPC:hanssen2015harmonic} first introduced an IB method for bodies in waves in the HPC framework. \citet{HPC:ma2017local} compared this method with an immersed overlapping grid fitted to the boundaries (corresponding to the body in our case).
+Recently, this technique was successfully applied to a 3D problem by \citet{liang_liquid_2020}: the liquid sloshing problem in an upright circular tank.
+Accurate results were obtained when compared to weakly nonlinear and linear model theories.
 This newly introduced grid will often be referred to as the "fitted mesh" for simplicity.
-In the current study, the later strategy is chosen.
+In the current study, the latter strategy is chosen.
 Two main reasons led to this choice: first, an oscillatory behavior was exhibited by \citet[Figs. 24,25]{HPC:ma2017local} when studying the spatial convergence with an IBM.
 This oscillatory behavior is also present when the body is moving, with a large magnitude.
 This is mainly due to an incremental change in the chosen ghost nodes which can turn to be favorable at some time steps (\ie for certain grid configurations) and unfavorable at some other ones.
 Moreover, this oscillatory behavior does not come with a reduction of the error, both for the fixed and oscillating body.